samerfarida/secure-bash-macos-ebook/ebook/part3_real_world_projects/18_endpoint_monitoring_threat_detection.md

 Official builds of osquery are code‑signed/notarized and include the **Endpoint Security client entitlement** needed to subscribe to ES events.
 Use official packages for production; custom‑built binaries must be signed, notarized, and provisioned with the proper entitlement to receive ES events.

-## Configuration: flags, schedules, and packs
+## 18.3 Configuration: Flags, Schedules, and Packs

 Osquery’s behavior is mostly controlled via a **flagfile** and a **JSON configuration**.
 On macOS, place the flagfile at `/var/osquery/osquery.flags` and the primary JSON at `/var/osquery/osquery.conf`.